Ethics & Practical Theology

-Explore theoretical and practical approaches in areas such as environmental ethics, peace-building, and pastoral theology
+Explore theoretical and practical approaches to topics such as politics, peacebuilding, ethics and materiality.

-The research interests of academic staff and graduate students in Ethics and Practical Theology encompass a range of theoretical and practical approaches to ethics, religion and theology, including environmental ethics, peace-building and reconciliation, ethical theory, and pastoral and practical theology.
+The research interests of academics and postgraduates in Ethics and Practical Theology encompass a range of theoretical and practical approaches to ethics, religion and theology, including theology and politics, peacebuilding and reconciliation, ethical theory, theology and material practice, and practical theology.

 You can find out more and identify a potential supervisor by looking at the School of Divinity’s Staff Profiles, which give details of research interests and publications, and email addresses.

 You are encouraged to contact a potential supervisor to discuss your research project before making a formal application.
 In the Ethics and Practical Theology research area, projects are often interdisciplinary.
 If this is the case, you may be jointly supervised with a subject specialist from another School in the University.